Shubxam/shubxam/README.md

 ### Hi there 👋 I'm Shubham Soni.

-- 🔭 I’m a quantitative analyst/developer.
+- I’m a Financial Engineer.
+- I'm interested in building local first apps.
+Always love a TUI app with great interface.
-- 🏗 I'm passionate about building practical solutions to problems in wealthtech/fintech domain.
+- I'm passionate about building practical solutions to problems in wealthtech/fintech domain.
-- 👯 I’m looking to collaborate on interesting projects on python/rust centered around trading.
+- I’m looking to collaborate on interesting projects on python/rust centered around trading.
-- 📫 Reach out to me on [linkedin](https://linkedin.com/in/shubxam), <a rel="me" href="https://mastodon.social/@shubxam">mastodon</a> or on my [website](https://shubxam.tech)
+- Reach out to me on [linkedin](https://linkedin.com/in/shubxam), <a rel="me" href="https://mastodon.social/@shubxam">mastodon</a> or on my [website](https://shubxam.tech)

 ---